ChristianChiarulli/old_website/README.md

 - deploy to vercel

 *medium*
-- donation page
+- add crypto to donation page
 - contact page
-- fix social link bigger than text
+- fix social link bigger than text container
-- create footer (for mobile and desktop)
-- meta tags for blog links and site link
+- fix search styling when deployed

 *low*
 - rename variables and files
 - cleanup code
 - improve code blocks in markdown (syntax highlighting and copy)
+- improve meta tags for other platforms